biglocalnews/reporting-tool/client/README.md

 In the project directory, you can run:

-### `yarn mock-server`
+### `yarn start:mock && mock-server`

-Downloads the GraphQL schema and mocks a GraphQL server on the client side.
+`yarn mock-server` downloads the GraphQL schema and mocks a GraphQL server on the client side.
 Open [http://localhost:4000](http://localhost:4000) to view the GQL playground in the browser.

-📝 **NOTE:** This script will default to using the local version of `schema.json` available in the branch if the backend GraphQL API is not running.
+📝 **NOTE:** This script will default to using the local version of `schema.json` available in your branch if the backend GraphQL API is not running.
 If you'd like to use the schema from the API instead, run the server and then this script.
-See [API documentation here]("../../../api/README.md).
+See [API documentation here](../../../api/README.md).

+Run `yarn start:mock` to switch the host to mock server on [http://localhost:4000](http://localhost:4000) for the apollo client.

 ### `yarn start`